top of page

 02. Invest in ads to reach a wider audience

-No matter the size of your budget, it’s worth experimenting with ads.
-Whether you test Facebook ads, Instagram ads, Google search ads, or a combination of these—paid channels allow you to reach new, established audiences immediately.
+No matter how grand or modest your budget, it’s worth experimenting with ads.
+Whether you test Facebook ads, Instagram ads, Google search ads or a combination of these—paid channels allow you to reach new audiences immediately.

-Did you know: Wix merchants can get ads up and running quickly via Wix’s out-of-the-box integrations with Google and Facebook ads.
+Did you know: Wix users can get ads up and running quickly via Wix’s out-of-the-box integrations with Google and Facebook Ads?
 Harness Wix’s powerful machine-learning algorithm to automatically optimize and target your ads.

-As you build out your email campaign, keep these below tips in mind:
+As you build out your email campaign, keep these tips in mind:

-• Use attractive visuals - Leverage colorful, high-quality images and videos that catch your buyers’ eyes.
-Make a point to display your most compelling features of your product and showcase your item in action.
+• Use attractive visuals: Leverage colorful, high-quality images and videos that catch your customers’ eyes.
+Make a point to display the most compelling features of your product and showcase your item in action.

-• Keep copy short and focused - Announce your product and highlight its most compelling and unique selling points.
-Remember to show, don't tell.
-Apple flashed a sexy image of that long-ago iPhone and included exactly one written word in its product introduction ad—"Hello."
+• Keep copy short and focused: Announce your product and highlight its most compelling and unique selling points.
+Remember to show, not tell.

-• Include a CTA - Tell your recipients exactly what you’d like them to do.
+• Include a CTA: Tell your recipients exactly what you’d like them to do with a call to action.
 Invite them to visit your website to learn more about your product, or to sign up for your emails to get notified when your product drops.

-• Consider retargeting - Run a retargeting campaign that engages people who’ve already purchased from or visited your site before.
-Retargeting ads tend to be very affordable and highly targeted.
+• Consider retargeting: Run a retargeting campaign that engages people who’ve already purchased from or visited your site before.
+Retargeting ads tend to be very affordable and highly effective.

 03. Use cross-selling and upselling techniques to promote your product

-While cross-selling promotes related products to customers, upselling focuses on motivating customers to purchase more of something (or a more expensive version of something that they’re interested in).
+First things first, what’s the difference between cross-selling vs upselling?
+Cross-selling promotes related products to customers, while upselling focuses on motivating customers to purchase more of something, or a more expensive version of something that they’re interested in.
+Include upselling and cross-selling in your strategy as you explore tactics for how to market your product.

 example of a cross-selling module on CeliaB's product page

-04. Use live stream to give customers an authentic look at your product
+04. Use live streaming to give customers an authentic look at your product

-Live stream shopping is authentic, personal, and interactive.
-You can use it to give customers a detailed look at how your product is made, and how it can be used in everyday life.
-Think: Apple’s live streamed event, which generates tons of hoopla each year.
+If you want to know how to market a product online, live stream shopping is the authentic, personal and interactive way to go.
+You can use it to give customers a detailed look at how your product is made and how it can be used in everyday life.

-• Select the right on-screen talent - Find a brand ambassador (this could be someone on your team or an influencer) to be the face of your broadcast.
+• Select the right on-screen talent: Find a brand ambassador, like someone on your team or an influencer, to be the face of your broadcast.
 The person you choose should be comfortable on screen and know your product inside and out.

-• Stream to multiple channels - While you’ll want to be mindful of which channels attract which types of audiences, you can stream your event to multiple platforms at once.
-Wix Video, as an example, lets you stream videos directly on your eCommerce site and/or pull from live videos on YouTube, Facebook, and other live-streaming channels.
+• Stream to multiple channels: While you’ll want to be mindful of which channels attract which types of audiences, you can stream your event to multiple platforms at once.
+Wix Video, as an example, lets you stream videos directly on your eCommerce site and pull from live videos on YouTube, Facebook and other live streaming channels.

-• Follow up with attendees - After you’ve wrapped up your live event, make sure to reach out to your attendee list while their memory of your event is still fresh.
-Encourage them to purchase your product and/or pre-order it if your product has yet to be launched.
+• Follow up with attendees: After you’ve wrapped up your live event, make sure to reach out to your attendee list while your product is still top of mind.
+Encourage them to purchase your product or pre-order it if your product has yet to be launched.

 05. Host a flash sale to inspire purchases (and generate FOMO)